Sometimes Statical Prism is falsely detected by anti-virus/anti-malware software.

 Some users have reported that Statical Prism have been falsely detected as malware by their chosen anti-virus software.
 Unfortunately there is a plethora of anti-virus software makers and some use tactics that are over-zealous.

-As a small independent software vendor (ISV) we attempt to solve the problem of false positives by proactively whitelisting our software at a few anti-virus vendor sites; however, if Statical Prism is falsely detected on your machine you can do several things resolve the issue:
+As an independent software vendor we attempt to solve the problem of false positives by proactively registering our software at a few anti-virus vendor sites; however, if Statical Prism is falsely detected on your machine you can do several things resolve the issue: